 This article mentions the three important factors to consider when determining the amount of depreciation to be charged to the profit and loss account in respect of a particular asset.

 1. Cost of the Asset

-The cost of the asset includes the invoice price of the asset less any trade discount plus all costs essential to bring the asset to a useable condition.
+The cost of the asset includes the invoice price of the asset less any trade discount, in addition to all costs that were essential to bring the asset to a useable condition.

 2. Estimated Scrap Value

 Scrap value is the residual or salvage value that is expected to be realized after the sale of an asset at the end of its useful life.